flatiron/director/README.md

   default is executed upon `Router.init()` since with real URIs the router can not know if it should call a route handler or not.
 Setting this to `false` disables the route handler initial execution.
+* **convert_hash_in_init:** If `html5history` is enabled, the window.location hash by default is converted to a route upon `Router.init()` since with canonical URIs the router can not know if it should convert the hash to a route or not.
+Setting this to `false` disables the hash conversion on router initialisation.

 ## URL Matching